c3g/GenPipes_Docs/docs/source/user_guide/get_involved.rst

 License
 --------

-GenPipes is available under GPL v3 `license <https://bitbucket.org/mugqic/genpipes/src/master/COPYING.LESSER>`_.
-Any contributions you make will be under the GPL (v3) license.
+GenPipes is available under the LGPL `license <https://bitbucket.org/mugqic/genpipes/src/master/COPYING.LESSER>`_.
+Any contributions you make will be under the LGPLv3 license.

 Reporting a bug or issue
 -------------------------